 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 128 UCAS Tariff points, for which no specific subjects are required, plus evidence of numeracy.
+128 UCAS Tariff points on the new UCAS Tariff, for which no specific subjects are required, plus evidence of numeracy.